-The English songwriter Cathy Dennis wrote this in 2003 with Britney Spears in mind.
+In this song, Britney Spears is mad for a man who is like her toxic addiction.
+The English songwriter Cathy Dennis wrote it in 2003 with Spears in mind.
 Dennis was the female voice of the group D-Mob, who had a hit in 1990 with "C'mon And Get My Love."
 She had some other hits as a solo artist, including "Too Many Walls" and "Just Another Dream," before writing songs for other artists.
 She wrote Kylie Minogue's 2002 hit "Can't Get You Out Of My Head."

 In the Joseph Kahn-directed video, Spears is shown in a provocative pose wearing a flesh-colored body suit.
 Kahn also directed the clips for Spears' "Stronger